Skip to main content

 Previous Lives:

 3. Some local folktales also suggest a connection to Ramayana.
 There was once a Dwar Rakhshak in Ram's Palace at Ayodhya.
-After Sita committed suicide Ram had instructed him to guard the doors as he meditated inside.
+After Sita committed suicide, Ram had instructed him to guard the doors as he meditated inside.
 Rishi Durvasha, known for his anger, came and asked for Ram.
-The guard did not recognise the Rishi and to keep his master's command did not let him enter the palace.
-Durvasha in his rage cursed him " He who did not let me enter will be trapped to death."
+The guard did not recognise the Rishi and, to keep his master's command, did not let him enter the palace.
+Durvasa, in his rage, cursed him, " He who did not let me enter will be trapped to death."
 The guard was scared and sought mercy.
-Ram witnessing this went to the guard and assured him that he will be reborn as Ram's nephew and that his life will be a short one before he returned to heaven, his wife accompanied him on this journey to be reborn as a princess.
+Ram, witnessing this, went to the guard and assured him that he would be reborn as Ram's nephew and that his life would be a short one before he returned to heaven.
+His wife accompanied him on this journey to be reborn as a princess.

 Death: